Jan Bednarek: Lech Poznań

-On 23 September 2013, at the age of 17 years old, Bednarek made his Ekstraklasa debut for Lech Poznań in a 0–2 away win against Piast Gliwice.
-The Polish under-21 international became an integral member of the squad, featuring 31 times and scoring once as Lech narrowly missed out on the 2016–17 Polish Cup to Arka Gdynia 2–1 after extra time.
+On 23 September 2013, at the age of 17 years old, Bednarek made his Ekstraklasa debut for Lech Poznań in a 2–0 away win against Piast Gliwice.

+After sporadic appearances and a loan spell at Górnik Łęczna, he became an integral member of Lech's line-up from the start of the 2016–17 season, featuring 31 times and scoring once as Lech narrowly missed out on the 2016–17 Polish Cup to Arka Gdynia 2–1 after extra time.

 Górnik Łęczna (loan)

-He was loaned to Górnik Łęczna for the 2015–16 season, where he managed a total of 17 league appearances before returning to his parent club.
+He was loaned to Górnik Łęczna for the 2015–16 season.
+He made his debut for Górnik on 29 August 2015 against Piast Gliwice.
+While at Górnik, he played a total of 17 league appearances before returning to his parent club.

 Southampton

 2017–18 season

 On 1 July 2017, Bednarek joined Southampton on a five-year deal, for a reported fee of £5 million.
 On 23 August 2017, he made his debut for Southampton against Wolverhampton Wanderers in the EFL Cup which ended in a 2–0 defeat.

 Bednarek did not feature again until 8 January 2018 in a FA Cup match against Fulham which ended in a 1–0 victory before being substituted for Maya Yoshida in the second half.
 Bednarek played out of position at right-back during the game, but was able to help keep a clean sheet.

 Virgil van Dijk left in January, and Mauricio Pellegrino was replaced by Mark Hughes who switched to a back three in April.
 He made his Premier League debut on 14 April 2018 against Chelsea, and scored Southampton's second goal in a 3–2 defeat.
 Bednarek ended the season with five league appearances and eight in all competitions.

 2018–19 season

 On 28 August 2018, Bednarek made his first appearance of the season in the EFL Cup against Brighton & Hove Albion which ended in a 1–0 victory.
 On 22 September 2018, he made his first Premier League appearance of the season against Liverpool which ended in a 3–0 defeat after replacing Oriol Romeu in the second half.

 On 3 December 2018, Mark Hughes was sacked by Southampton.
 Under Hughes, Bednarek only made two league appearances so far that season.
 The arrival of Ralph Hasenhüttl saw a change in fortune for Bednarek, who ended the season with 25 league appearances.